Updated: May 1

 As soon as he saw me, he ran a hand through the black lengths of his hair with one hand and pushed up the bridge of his black-rimmed glasses with the other.

 “Can I help you?”
-I asked in the calmest, lowest voice I could muster up as I walked toward him, my swagger slow and controlled.
+I asked in the calmest voice I could muster up as I walked toward him.

 “Hey,” he said brightly, but somewhat panicked.
 The T-shirt he was wearing clung to his every muscle, including pecs that could put mine to shame.
 I immediately wanted to send Ayda back inside like an insecure little fuck, just so she didn’t see this guy.
 Whoever he was, he was out of breath, his chest bouncing as though he was recovering from a run.
 The guy held out his hand, leaving it hanging in the air, his eyes connecting with mine with a confidence that was rare.
 “Hunter.
 Toby Hunter.”